-- Rational factors, including in particular (i) the quasicontinuous flow of information relating to the crisis which, depending on their content7, leads to up or down adjustments, or (ii) the weakening of economic players whose interdependencies may broaden the scope of further possible events for a company and therefore increase the risk: - Movements of lesser rationality, sometimes amplified, compensated or even overcompensated within a few days.
-A possible explanation for this phenomenon would relate to the factors mentioned above, considering that however rational they may be, they are more difficult to assess (to "price") by the markets, due to the uncertainty caused by the crisis and the more fragmented information available (in particular when re-forecasting.)
+- Rational factors, including in particular (i) the quasicontinuous flow of information relating to the crisis which, depending on their content7, leads to increases or decreases in volatility or (ii) the weakening of economic players whose interdependencies may broaden the scope of further possible events for a company and therefore increase the risk; - Irrational factors caused by uncertainty which are difficult to quantify.

-ACTIVE BUT SHAKEN FINANCIAL MARKETS
+Or ACTIVE BUT SHAKEN FINANCIAL MARKETS

-Financial markets remained active, the trade volumes generally significant.
+Financial markets have remained active, the trade volumes are generally significant.